Skip to main content

 New, first-year students who meet the following criteria will be automatically reviewed for AZP:

-However, a first-year student could become eligible or lose eligibility for AZP in certain situations.
-In this case, you will be automatically reviewed by OSFA.
+However, a first-year student could become eligible for AZP in certain situations.
+In these cases, a student would be automatically reviewed by OSFA.

 The following items might affect your AZP eligibility: